scientific-python/blog.scientific-python.org/content/posts/matplotlib/animated-polar-plot/index.md

 ).to_xarray()
 ```

-Here we create some arrays we'll use for plotting, we set up a date array and extract day of the year and year itself that will be usefull.
-Then to build our temperature array, we use xarray very usefull methods : `where()` and `mean()`.
+Here we create some arrays we'll use for plotting, we set up a date array and extract day of the year and year itself that will be useful.
+Then to build our temperature array, we use xarray very useful methods : `where()` and `mean()`.
 Then we build a pandas Dataframe, because it's prettier!

 ```pycon
 # Weekly date array